 For the newest beginner-friendly way to get started with labels, vinyl, Iron-On, and paper crafts, read My Exact Guide To The New Cricut Joy App.

 1. You totally forgot that it’s your turn to send cookies to your kid’s class party tomorrow, and it’s too late to bake them now.

 No worries, Mama, you got this.
 Let’s be honest, kids like the store-bought cookies just as much as homemade ones.
 So hit up the nearest 24 hour Walgreens or Walmart and grab a few packs of Oreos and Chocolate Chip Cookies.
 I promise, no kid in the class is going to mind.

 Now put those delicious cookies in little party favor bags, tie the top tightly with some string you have in your junk drawer, and have your Cricut Joy make some sticker labels with Adhesive Backed Deluxe Paper.
-They can be made in a snap, and you can specify they type of cookie or allergen-friendly options like I did above.
+They can be made in a snap, and you can specify they type of cookie or allergen-friendly options like I did.

-If you don’t have any Adhesive Backed Deluxe Paper you can use Cricut Joy Smart Labels for this, too.
+If you don’t have any Adhesive Backed Deluxe Paper you can use Cricut Joy Smart Labels (Vinyl or Paper) for this, too.
 And if you’re strapped on supplies altogether, have your Cricut Joy cut and write the labels on regular cardstock paper, punch a hole, and tie it on your string.
 (See my tutorial for making labels here.)